levinine/levi9-dockerfile/README.md

 ##### `conf`
 *Optional* Configuration of Dockerfile.
 Depends on type:
 * plain - Text that will be placed in Dockerfile.
-* multistage - Hash with key as stage names and values as dockerfile instructions.
+* multistage - Hash with keys as stage names and values as Dockerfile instructions.

 ## Limitations